-The list of noteworthy nonYankee players who have died on October 31 used to include just two pitchers, one thrower each from the two sides, but two more ex-Met hurlers have joined.
+The list of noteworthy nonYankee players who have died on October 31 used to include four pitchers, one thrower each from the two sides, along with two ex-Met hurlers.
 Southpaw Clarence Mitchell (1963) won 125, lost 139, and saved nine games from 1911 through 1932 pitching six years with the Phillies, five with the Dodgers, three each with the Cardianls and the Giants, and one with the Tigers.
 A righty thrower who hit from the left side, Al Mattern (1958) won 36 games, lost 58, and saved four from 1908-1912, tossing mostly for the Doves.
 An original Met, 1962 was the only season righthander Ray Daviault (2020) threw in the bigs, all in Flushing.
 He pitched in 36 games (three starts) to a 1-5 record with no saves.
 Southpaw Les Rohr (2020) pitched only for the Mets as well, from 1967 through 1969, posting a 2-3 record with no saves in six games, four of them starts.
 Southpaw Mike Beard (2022) did all of his pitching with the 1974-1977 Braves, posting a 4-4 record with one save in 74 games, two of them starts.

 Players Who Have Died This Day